-- 07 Headwear meeting ANSI 107/ISEA 107-2010 standards may be worn but is not required.
-1 - Emergency and incident responders and law enforcement personnel within the TTC zone may wear high-visibility safety apparel that meets the performance requirements of the ANSI/ISEA 207-20111 publication entitled "American National Standard for High-Visibility Public Safety Vests" (see Section 1A.11 of the Virginia Supplement to the 2009 MUTCD), or equivalent revisions, and labeled as ANSI/ISEA 207-20111, in lieu of ANSI/ISEA 107-20101 apparel worn by other highway workers1.
+08 Headwear meeting ANSI 107/ISEA 107-2010 standards shall be worn by workers, but is not required by emergency response personnel.^{1, 2}

+09 Emergency and incident responders and law enforcement personnel within the TTC zone may wear highvisibility safety apparel that meets the performance requirements of the ANSI/ISEA 207-20111 publication entitled "American National Standard for High-Visibility Public Safety Vests" (see Section 1A.11 of the Virginia Supplement to the 2009 MUTCD), or equivalent revisions, and labeled as ANSI/ISEA 207-20111, in lieu of ANSI/ISEA 107-20101 apparel worn by other highway workers1.

-- When uniformed law enforcement personnel are used to direct traffic, to investigate crashes, or to handle lane closures, obstructed roadways, and disasters, high-visibility safety apparel that meets Performance Class 2 or 3 requirements of the ANSI/ISEA 107-2011 publication entitled "American National Standard for High-Visibility Public Safety Vests".
-1 - Except as provided in Paragraph 111, firefighters or other emergency responders working within the right-of-way shall wear high-visibility safety apparel as described in paragraph 9.1
+- 10 When uniformed law enforcement personnel are used to direct traffic, to investigate crashes, or to handle lane closures, obstructed roadways, and disasters, high-visibility safety apparel that meets Performance Class 2 or 3 requirements of the ANSI/ISEA 107-2011 publication entitled "American National Standard for High-Visibility Public Safety Vests" shall be worn.12 - 11 Except as provided in Paragraph 121, firefighters or other emergency responders working within the right-of-way shall wear high-visibility safety apparel as described in paragraph 9.1

-Firefighters or other emergency responders working within the right-of-way and engaged in emergency operations that directly expose them to flame, fire, heat, and/or hazardous materials may wear retroreflective turnout gear that is specified and regulated by other organizations, such as the National Fire Protection Association.
+- 12 Firefighters or other emergency responders working within the right-of-way and engaged in emergency operations that directly expose them to flame, fire, heat, and/or hazardous materials may wear retroreflective turnout gear that is specified and regulated by other organizations, such as the National Fire Protection Association. - 13 Workers not installing traffic control devices may wear gaiters to enhance their visibility.2

-All apparel shall be securely fastened such that the greater conspicuity provided by the fluorescent colors, retroreflectivity and pattern of the high-visibility apparel is visible for 360° around the wearer.
+All apparel shall be securely fastened such that the greater conspicuity provided by the fluorescent colors, retroreflectivity and pattern of the high-visibility apparel is visible for 360° around the wearer.1 When the high visibility Class 3 apparel is blocked by the wearing of equipment (weed eaters, leaf blowers, etc.), the worker shall also wear Class E trousers.2